Elevator Pitch: How to “Sell” Yourself in One Minute

 What is an elevator pitch?

-An elevator pitch is a quick overview of your background and skills, or a brief description of any products you want to sell.
+An elevator pitch is a quick overview of your technical background, stack, and engineering experience or a brief description of the systems, APIs, or products you’ve built or worked on.
 An elevator pitch is called so because it shouldn’t last longer than a typical elevator ride (30 seconds – 1 minute).
 After all, you don’t want to bore your listeners, do you?

 Where can you use an elevator pitch?